 Also, numerous municipalities have adopted "enterprise zones" or "tax increment financing districts (TIF)."
 These are economic incentive programs for businesses and employers that permit them to abate or divert some property taxes from local taxing districts (including many school districts) to use for private or community development.
-As of FY 2011 Illinois had 97 active community enterprise zones and 1,238 active TIFs as of 2012.
+As of FY 2013 Illinois had 97 active community enterprise zones and 1,302 active TIFs as of 2014.
 NOTE: In 2012, Illinois passed a law that extends the life of enterprise zones up to 25 years.
 Most school boards have no desire to increase property taxes.
 (Remember, school board members pay property taxes, too.)
 However, these tax relief measures were designed to reduce the impact of inflation on property taxes at a time when inflation was driving up the cost of everything else.
 In earlier times, modest annual increases in property values kept pace with modest annual increases in school costs.
 Today, however, school costs go up while assessed property values in many areas are kept artificially low through special exemptions and preferential assessments.

-c) State Funding - The state's share of school funding has declined over the past 10 years.
-In 2002, state funds made up 30.6 percent of the total public school funding.
-In 2011, state funds made up 22.4 percent.
+c) State funding - The state's share of school funding has declined over the past 10 years.
+In 2004, state funds made up 30 percent of the total public school funding.
+In 2013, state funds made up 26 percent.
 There have been years with higher and lower percentages, but the result is basically the same: local taxpayers are footing the lion's share of the bill.

 Over the same 20-year period, state spending for schools has decreased as a proportion of total state spending.
 In 1989, schools received 23.5 cents of every dollar in the state's general revenue budget.
-By 2009, the schools' share of state general revenue decreased to 20.5 cents of every dollar.
+By 2011, the schools' share of state general revenue decreased to 18.9 cents of every dollar.
 But there is no guarantee from year to year that the schools will get as much as or more than years prior.

 Thanks to low inflation and several consecutive years of increases to the state foundation level, state funding for Illinois schools has been on an upward trend, when measured in real dollars.
 But the state's severe economic downturn that began in 2007 has resulted in greater uncertainty for state and local budgets alike.
 Schools cannot take for granted any funding, regardless of its source.

-These four factors inflation, tax relief, state funding, and new requirements - create continuing financial problems for many school boards d) New programs - Public school services have been expanded and made available to many more people over the past 25 years - presumably to the benefit of the state, the nation and the individuals served.
+d) New programs - Public school services have been expanded and made available to many more people over the past 25 years - presumably to the benefit of the state, the nation and the individuals served.
 These new services placed new demands on the school budget.